 We pride ourselves on children taking responsibilities for things they enjoy and being used as experts within the curriculum.
 Pupil voice is high on our agenda therefore we have a group of Young leaders and will be establishing a Sports Council next year.
 As a result of this, a range of new resources have been purchased to encourage active playtimes including basketball nets and table tennis tables in KS2 and a ball shoot in KS1.
 We have also participated in initiatives such as Bike-ability and whole school online sessions led by The Body Coach.

-Our Young Leaders are a fully trained group of Year 5 children who help to create more active playtimes.
+Our young Leaders are a fully trained group of Year 5 children who help to create more active playtimes.
 They have a rota for break times and lunchtimes and provide different physical activities for these sessions for example, hockey, dodge ball and multi skill games.
+These will upskill and help train the Year 4 children to take over their roles next year.

 In order to support Mental Health and Well Being, two members of staff within school have been trained up to deliver the ELSA programme, which covers a range of aspects such as Social skills, emotions, bereavement, social stories and therapeutic stories, anger management, self-esteem, counselling skills such as solution focused and friendship.